Mot93/rpi-k8s-wordpress/README.md

 **NOTE**: unlike `docker-compose` all container are place in a virtual network and can listen on the same port.

 # Moving to K8s
+Now that the `docker-compose` works as intended we can migrate to kubernetes.

 ## Using `podman-compose`
 [podman-compose](https://github.com/containers/podman-compose) is a great projects that turn your [docker-compose.yaml](https://docs.docker.com/compose/compose-file/) into a pod ready to be used on k8s.